gwernjames/gwernjames/README.md

 I’m a self-motivated and approachable individual with experience as a Performance Analyst in rugby environments worldwide.
 I bring strong technical and soft skills, and I’m fluent in Welsh and English.

 I’m now transitioning into software development, focusing on QA automation.
 Having relied on software throughout my career, I believe in building tools that are reliable, efficient, and user-friendly.
-I’ve started my journey with Python, Selenium, and Playwright, and I’m excited to keep growing.
+I’ve started my journey with Python, JavaScript, Selenium, and Playwright, and I’m excited to keep growing.

 💡 I’d love to collaborate on projects in test automation, performance analytics, or sports technology — anything that pushes boundaries and makes workflows smarter